 Paul McCartney – Now

 And Paul McCartney is still pretty big time.
 He is still touring the world and performing in sold-out arenas.
-He has recently collaborated with Jay-Z, Kanye West, and Rihanna and will be appearing in the new 2017 film, Pirates of the Caribbean: Dead Men Tell No Tales.
+He has recently collaborated with Jay-Z, Kanye West, and Rihanna and appeared in the 2017 film, Pirates of the Caribbean: Dead Men Tell No Tales.
 Anything else you want to add to your incredible repertoire, Paul?

 Diana Ross – Then